 There are various ways to tell someone that you do not mind.
 We will go over all of them in this article, but the first thing to know is that by telling someone that you do not mind, you are accepting whatever conditions were involved with their initial request unless you add on a qualifier.

-Most social interactions involve some form of give and take, and this is undoubtedly one of them.
+Most social interactions involve some form of giving and take, and this is undoubtedly one of them.
 Adding a qualifier means you are both benefiting from the situation.

 Below are examples of how you can add qualifiers to your statements, letting them know that you do not mind.